beatrizmaciel/aem-business-practitioner-studies/Udemy Practice Tests/practice-test-2.md

 4 // Which one of the following conditions is mandatory to track AEM data in adobe analytics

+:heavy_multiplication_x: Datacenter URL property on adobe analytics HTTP client configurations should be filled

 :heavy_check_mark: Adobe Analytics account needs to be assigned to the web service user group

 5 // A customer would like to have an easy-to-use solution to create manage and publish complex digital forms.
 Which aem modules can help